The System Design Courses

 • Data Ingestion System (Kafka/RabbitMQ)

-The role of the data ingestion system is to ingest the massive amount of data coming in from thousands of servers and distribute that data to multiple consumers.
+The role of the data ingestion system is to ingest the incoming metric writes — about 6,000 writes per second from 10,000 servers, per the estimate above — and distribute that data to multiple consumers.

-Apache Kafka or RabbitMQ are great tools for this.
-They are distributed streaming platforms that allow you to handle real-time data feeds with low-latency and high-throughput.
-They also provide capabilities to store and process streams of records in a fault-tolerant way.
+Apache Kafka and RabbitMQ are distributed streaming platforms suited to this.
+They handle real-time data feeds with low latency and high throughput, and store and process streams of records in a fault-tolerant way.

-A possible confusion that may arise here is why not directly write data into a TSDB.
+Writing data directly to a time-series database (TSDB) — a database optimized for storing and querying timestamped data points — is an alternative.
 The first thing to consider is whether a TSDB can meet our writes per second needs.
 Taking InfluxDB as an example, below are the write per second and query per second data for the database cluster given by the official InfluxDB document:

 Alt text